-- Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.
+Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.

+Specify the state's method to conduct background checks if it varies from Appendix C-2-a:

+Same as C-2-a.

-- ✓ Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
+Determine staff duties consistent with the service specifications in Appendix C-1/C-3.

-- Determine staff wages and benefits subject to State limits
+Determine staff wages and benefits subject to state limits

-- Schedule staff
+Schedule staff

-- ✓ Orient and instruct staff in duties
+Orient and instruct staff in duties

-- ✓ Supervise staff
+Supervise staff

-- ✓ Evaluate staff performance
+Evaluate staff performance

-- ✓ Verify time worked by staff and approve time sheets
+Verify time worked by staff and approve time sheets

-- Discharge staff (common law employer)
+Discharge staff (common law employer)

-- ✓ Discharge staff from providing services (co-employer)

-- Other

-b.
-Participant - Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E-1-b:

-Answers provided in Appendix E-1-b indicate that you do not need to complete this section.

-- i.
-Participant Decision Making Authority.
-When the participant has budget authority, indicate the decisionmaking authority that the participant may exercise over the budget.
-Select one or more: - Reallocate funds among services included in the budget - Determine the amount paid for services within the State's established limits - Substitute service providers - Schedule the provision of services - Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 - Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3 - Identify service providers and refer for provider enrollment - Authorize payment for waiver goods and services - Review and approve provider invoices for services rendered - Other ii.
+Discharge staff from providing services (co-employer) Other Specify: Appendix E: 1 Participant Direction of Services : Opportunities for Participant-Direction (2 of 6) b.
+Participan 1-b: t - Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E Answers p rovided in Appendix E-1-b indicate that you do not need to complete this section. ticipant Decision Making Authority.
+When the participant has budget authority, indicate the decision-making nority that the participant may exercise over the budget.
+Select one or more: Reallocate funds among services included in the budget Determine the amount paid for services within the state's established limits Substitute service providers Schedule the provision of services Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 Specify how services are provided, consistent with the service specifications contained in Appendix C- $1/C-3$ Identify service providers and refer for provider enrollment Authorize payment for waiver goods and services Review and approve provider invoices for services rendered Other Specify: Appendix E: Participant Direction of Services E-2 : Opportunities for Participant-Direction (3 of 6) b.
+Participan t - Budget Authority Answers p rovided in Appendix E-1-b indicate that you do not need to complete this section.

+ii.
 Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.